Overview

 if (modal.canceled) { return; }

-const {data: e} = await axios.post("/api/createEvent", modal.result);
+const response = await DayPilot.Http.post("/api/createEvent", modal.result);

 },

 The modal dialog is created using DayPilot.Modal.form() from DayPilot Modal which lets you define the form fields programmatically.
-You can design your own modal dialog using Modal Dialog Builder app.
+You can design your own modal dialog using the Modal Dialog Builder app.

-As soon as you confirm the event details, the event handler calls /api/createEvent
+As soon as you confirm the event details, the event handler calls the /api/createEvent endpoint to create the event in the PostgreSQL database:

 app.post("/api/createEvent", async (req, res) => {